yenju0425/Rails_FriendList/README.md

 * Setting up a database system and integrating it with Rails
 * Enhancing the user interface with Bootstrap
 * Understanding the fundamental framework of Rails and its capabilities

-* This project offers a great opportunity to develop your skills and deepen your understanding of Ruby on Rails.
+This project offers a great opportunity to develop your skills and deepen your understanding of Ruby on Rails.
 Happy coding!

 # References

-* Rails Setting Up:
+* Rails Setting Up ⚙️:
   * [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html)
-* Useful Tutorial:
+* Useful Tutorial 📚:
   * [Creating a Friends List App with Rails and Bootstrap](https://youtu.be/fmyvWz5TUWg)
-* Bootstrap elements:
+* Bootstrap elements 💡:
   * [Bootstrap Documentation](https://getbootstrap.com)